-PLAGUE LAND.
-The title of the book itself is enough for me to pick it up.
-That is enough reason for me to pick it up.
-While we’re still living in our own pandemic, I thought, why not, eh?
-In addition, I had just been smacked in the brain because I read a book that is awful and I don’t know how to review it without being rude and nasty.
-I picked up PLAGUE LAND hoping that this could cure me from the disease that was that last book.
+Also, I had just been smacked in the brain because I read an awful book, and I don’t know how to review it without being rude and nasty.
+I picked up PLAGUE LAND, hoping that this could cure me of the disease that was that last book.

 Sometimes I wish that I’d read archaeology textbooks at the same speed as I am reading these novels.
 I have finished five books in a row in the last two months.
 My head is as full as my notebook.
 I have gained new knowledge and new information and new understanding after reading these books.
 That brought me to question my own stupid decision to leave out reading as my daily habit.

 Anyway, I am trying a new format for this review.
 I thought that my previous format isn’t concise enough as a book review.
 This is me being critically bitchy about my own writings.
 I’m trying to employ this extra section to write something that appeared interesting to me during my reading of each book.
 Sometimes there will be extra, and sometimes there won’t be.

 Plague Land Storyline

 PLAGUE LAND is the first book by SD Sykes.
 It revolves in the universe of Somershill Manor and its surrounding Kent landscape.
 The year this story began was 1350, two years post-pestilence with plenty of domino effect and a reminder of the dark episode of humankind.
 There are many new and interesting characters in PLAGUE LAND: Oswald de Lacy, Brother Peter, John of Cornwall, Margaret de Lacy (Oswald’s mum), Clemence de Lacy (Oswald’s sister), Mirabel, etc.